Isabella-Mitchell/lonely-house/README.md

 ### Overview

-- The website design is ...
+- The website design is simple yet characterful.
+As the name 'Lonely House' suggests, the website's USP is that it offers holiday lettings that are remote and situated in nature.
+They offer a chance for people to escape busy lives, relax in nature and slow down.
+The aesthic of the website, with its soft edges and rounded corners, warm colours and rich visual references to nature, was inspired by this idea.

 ### Colour

-- Lonely House uses a simple colour scheme of ....
+- Lonely House uses a limited colour scheme of warm creams, greys and greens.
+Inspiration for the colour scene came from nature and imagery I sourced in preparation for the project.

+- I used the Material Design Colour Tool to help me decide on colour choices.
+I used the [WebAim Contrast Checker](https://webaim.org/resources/contrastchecker/) to ensure my colour choices had a high enough colour ratio.

 ### Typography